-Beginner level is for complete beginners who have not taken any Spanish before.

 All students will take a Spanish Placement Test after arrival, which will ultimately determine which level of Spanish classes you'll take.

 Each level consists of 3 core courses.
+You can take all 3 Spanish classes in your level, just 2, or just 1.
 Language levels listed below are from the Common European Framework of Reference for Languages.

 Beginner (A1) Level - Spanish Language